Château Talbot

 Château Talbot is a winery in the Saint-Julien appellation of the Bordeaux region of France.
 Château Talbot is also the name of the red wine produced by this property.
 It was classified as one of ten Quatrièmes Crus Classés (Fourth Growths) in the Bordeaux Wine Official Classification of 1855.
+The estate is also notable for producing Caillou Blanc, the only white wine made within the Saint-Julien appellation.

 History

 The Château used to be the property of Sir John Talbot, Governor of Aquitaine, Earl of Shrewsbury, in the 15th century.
-The property belonged to the Marquis of Aux for several decades, receiving its first Cocks & Féret lists in 1846 and 1855 and fourth growth classification in 1855, was then bought by Monsieur A. Claverie in 1899, before being acquired by Désiré Cordier in 1917.
-His son Georges, then his grandson Jean inherited the property and since his death in 1993 the present owners are his daughters Lorraine Rustmann and Nancy Bignon-Cordier, the fourth generation of the Cordier family.
+The property belonged to the Marquis of Aux for several decades, receiving its first Cocks & Féret lists in 1846 and 1855 and fourth growth classification in 1855, was then bought by Monsieur A. Claverie in 1899, before being acquired by Désiré Cordier in 1918.

-Production
+His son Georges, then his grandson Jean inherited the property.
+Georges Cordier was among the first to replant white grape varieties in the Médoc during the 1930s, establishing what would become Caillou Blanc.
+Following Jean Cordier's death in 1993, his daughters Lorraine Rustmann and Nancy Bignon-Cordier took over as the fourth generation of the Cordier family.
+Today, Nancy Bignon-Cordier leads the estate alongside her husband Jean-Paul and their children.
+The estate is managed by general manager Jean-Michel Laporte (since 2018) and winemaker Jean-Max Drouilhet, who has overseen wine production since 2007, and Damien Hostein since 2016.

+Vineyard and production

-The vineyard area of Chateau Talbot extends 102 ha, located a short distance from the Gironde estuary, is among the largest in Bordeaux.
-The vineyard is on fine gravelly rises, which are well drained.
+The vineyard area of Château Talbot extends 111 ha, located a short distance from the Gironde estuary, making it one of the largest single-block vineyard estates in Bordeaux and in the Médoc.
+The vineyard reaches an elevation of 23 metres above sea level — the highest point in the Saint-Julien appellation — and borders the vineyards of Léoville Las Cases, Léoville Barton, and Léoville Poyferré.
+The vineyard is planted on fine gravelly rises, which are well drained.

 The distribution of red wine grape varieties is 68% Cabernet Sauvignon, 28% Merlot and 4% Petit Verdot.
-The average age of the vines is 42 years old with a 45 hl/ha yield.
+The average age of the vines is 42 years with a 45 hl/ha yield.
+All the grapes are harvested by hand by a team of up to 180 pickers.

-There are also cultivated white grape varieties on 4 ha, given to 80% Sauvignon blanc and 20% Sémillon.
-All the grapes are harvested by hand with no fewer than 180 grape-pickers and may be fermented either in wood or stainless steel tanks.
+There are also cultivated white grape varieties on 4 ha, planted to 80% Sauvignon blanc and 20% Sémillon.
+Grapes may be fermented either in wood or stainless steel tanks.

-Château Talbot produces three wines; an eponymous grand vin, a second wine called Connétable de Talbot released since the 1979 vintage, respectively aged 15 and 12 months in oak barrel, and one of the Médoc's oldest dry white wines, Caillou Blanc.